BESSER-PEARL/BESSER/docs/source/generators/rest_api.rst

 REST API Generator
 ==================

-BESSER offers a code generator for `REST API <https://www.redhat.com/en/topics/api/what-is-a-rest-api>`_ utilizing the FastAPI framework.
+BESSER offers a code generator for `REST API <https://www.redhat.com/en/topics/api/what-is-a-rest-api>`_ utilizing the `FastAPI framework <https://fastapi.tiangolo.com/>`_.
 This tool automatically transforms classes and relationships defined in a B-UML model into a RESTful service.